 The number of flags is a guide to the degree of difficulty of ASA tours relative to each other (not to those of other tour companies).
 It is neither absolute nor literal.
 One flag is given to the least taxing tours, seven to the most.
 Flags are allocated, above all, according to the amount of walking and standing each tour involves.
-Nevertheless all ASA tours require that participants have a good degree of fitness enabling 2-3 hours walking or 1-1.5 hours standing still on any given site visit or excursion.
+Nevertheless, all ASA tours require that participants have a good degree of fitness enabling 2-3 hours walking or 1-1.5 hours standing still on any given site visit or excursion.
 Many sites are accessed by climbing slopes or steps and have uneven terrain.

-This 10-day Cultural Garden Tour of Victoria involves:
+This 12-day Garden Tour of Victoria involves:

-- A moderate amount of walking mainly during outdoor site visits, often up and down hills and/or flights of stairs and uneven terrain. - A moderate amount of coach travel, several on winding mountainous roads - The daily schedule generally involves an early-morning departure (between 8.00-8.30am), concluding in the late afternoon (between 5.00-5.30pm). - 4-star hotels with 3 hotel changes - You must be able to carry your own hand-luggage.
+- A moderate amount of walking, mainly during outdoor site visits, often up and down hills and/or flights of stairs and uneven terrain. - A moderate amount of coach travel, sometimes on winding mountainous roads. - The daily schedule generally involves an early-morning departure (between 8.00-8.30am), concluding in the late afternoon (between 5.00-5.30pm). - 3-star and 4-star hotels and motels with 5 accommodation changes. - You must be able to carry your own hand luggage.
 Hotel porterage only includes 1 piece of luggage per person.
+Porterage service is not available in all hotels on this tour.